TrueshotBarrage/midi-visualizer/README.md

 Give the browser some time to download the necessary assets for MIDI synthesis.
 On a good connection, it shouldn't take longer than ~2 seconds.
 Once it is ready to play the animation, the button will turn from red to green, which means you can click it to play the animation.
 Enjoy!

 ## Changelog
+* July 11th, 2020
+  * Revamped & diversified the colors for each MIDI track.
+  * Decorated the file upload button.
 * July 8th, 2020
   * User upload feature allows for any MIDI file to be parsed, animated, and played
 * April 20th, 2020